deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 ## NFA Search Algorithms

 ### Recursive Backtracking
-The simplest way to is by computing all the possible paths when processing the string through the NFA until we end up in an accepting state or exhaust all the possibilities.
-It falls down to a recursive depth first search with backtracking.
+The simplest way to check if a string is recognized by automation is by computing all the possible paths through the NFA until we end up in an accepting state or exhaust all the possibilities.
+It falls down to a recursive depth-first search with backtracking.
 Let's see an example:

 <img id="fig5.1" src="/images/posts/2019-02-20-regex/nfa-search.png" />
 <p class="text-center"><small>Figure 5.1: NFA for the expression _(aba)&#8739;(abb)_</small></p>

 The automation in [Fig. 5.1](#fig5.1) recognizes either the string **"aba"** or **"abb"**.
-If we want to process **"abb"**, our simulation with recursive backtracking would process the the input **one state at a time** so we'll first end up reaching _q<sub>3</sub>_ after reading **"ab"** from the input string.
+If we want to process **"abb"**, our simulation with recursive backtracking would process the input **one state at a time** so we'll first end up reaching _q<sub>3</sub>_ after reading **"ab"** from the input string.
 The next symbol is **'b'** but there's no transition from _q<sub>3</sub>_ on **'b'**, therefore, we backtrack to _q<sub>0</sub>_ and take the other path which leads us to the accepting state.
 You can check out my implementation on [GitHub](https://github.com/deniskyashif/regexjs/blob/master/src/nfa.js#L134).

 For the automation on [Fig 5.1](fig#5.1) we ended up going through all of the possible two paths.
 This doesn't seem like a big deal but in a more complex scenario, there might be considerable performance implications.

-An NFA with _n_ states where from each state it can transition to at most _n_ possible states, there might be maximum \\(2^n\\) paths, therefore, worst case this algorithm will end up going through all of these paths until it finds a match (or not).
+Given an NFA with _n_ states, from each of its states, it can transition to at most _n_ possible states.
+This means there might be a maximum \\(2^n\\) paths, thus in the worst case this algorithm will end up going through all of these paths until it finds a match (or not).
 Needless to say, _O(\\(2^n\\))_ is not scalable because for a string of 10 characters to check whether it's matched or not we might end up doing 1024 operations.
 We should certainly do better than that.

 ### Being in multiple states at once
-We can represent an NFA to be at multiple states at once.
-This approach is more complex but provides significantly beter performance.
+We can represent an NFA to be at multiple states at once as described in Thompson's paper.
+This approach is more complex but produces significantly better performance.

 When reading a symbol from the input string, instead of transitioning one state at a time we'll transition into all the possible states, reachable from the current set of states.
 In other words, the current state of the NFA will actually become a set of states.
 Each turn after reading a symbol, for each state in the current set, we find the states that can be transitioned into using that symbol and mark them as the **next states**.
-So with this approach our simulation for **"abb"** would be:
+So with this approach, our simulation for **"abb"** would be:

 | Step | Current                          | Scan             | Next                             |
 |:-----|:---------------------------------|:------------------|:---------------------------------|